Taeiko/hangman-project/README.md

 Introduction

 this game was made by me for "project 1" for General assembly.
-NostalgiaMan is a retro themed hangman game based on the things i grewup with as a kid.
+NostalgiaMan is a retro themed hangman game about retro game consoles and ideo game franchises.
 I felt nostalgic making this game, i hope you feel the same when playing it too!